 Seasoned professionals often take shortcuts because they know how to.
 It's quicker, it's faster and you think, if I can just get through this quickly, I can do get it done.

 I was a motivational speaker for a safety conference where the group decided that the most important thing safety managers can do is provide regular safety speech.
 OSHA requires regular safety day speeches to provide an opportunity to collaborate and provide a broader idea of safety.
 Safety first

-These safety talks are designed to remind and inspire employees to be safe on the job.
+These safety keynotes are designed to remind and inspire employees to be safe on the job.

 Good motivational safety talks will be short and frequent.
 A safety talk will be from 5 to 15 minutes and should be considered at least once a week.

 Like any good motivational speech, a safety talk should have an Opening, Body and Close:

 Opening.
 Say what your going to say.

 To start a safety talk, consider the audience.
 Why is this information important?
 What makes it new and relevant for them?
 Give the audience at least one compelling reason that they should pay attention -and remember that the average attention span is 9 seconds or less.
 Give a basic outline of what you are saying and what your speech objective is.

 Body.
 Unravel the content.

 As a guideline, here are some things to consider in your weekly safety motivational speeches: